CompuNanoLab/PlasmaPhysicsLab/Intro_Comp_Plasma_Phys.md

 Much of modern computational plasma physics is focused on inventing schemes that preserve at least some of the conservations and other properties of the continuous Vlasov-Maxwell system.

- ...function is conserved.
+## Ordinary Differential Equation Solvers
+Particle-in-cell methods are based on pushing macro-particles.
+These represent the motion of characteristics in phase-space, along which the distribution function is conserved.
 The macro-particle equations-of-motion are

 $$\frac{d\mathbf{x}}{dt} = \mathbf{v}$$